Larne see off Blues to retain Shield

 The Blues looked dangerous on the break but could not find the breakthrough.

-Forward Jordan Stewart had to be stretchered off in injury time with what looked like a leg brace on, leading to protests from manager David Healy.
+Forward Jordan Stewart had to be stretchered off in injury time with what looked like a leg brace on, leading to protests from manager David Healy, who said afterwards he felt Stewart was fouled by Cosgrove in the challenge for the goal.

+Having beaten Glentoran on penalties at the same venue behind closed doors in last season's final, Larne players and coaching staff basked in celebrations in front of their passionate supporters at the final whistle.

+Cosgrove and Herron had both missed good opportunities to open the scoring before Cosgrove's winner 13 minutes from time.